 Even American business author Michael LeBoeuf said: “A satisfied customer is the best business strategy of all.”
 Mark my words, customer satisfaction should be your priority.

 Steve Jobs famously said: “Get closer than ever to your customers.
 So close that you tell them what they need well before they realise it themselves.”
-This rings so true in the creative industries when we advise our clients daily on how to succeed through their marketing communications.
+It rings so true in the creative industries when we advise our clients daily on how to succeed through their marketing communications.

 Become their closest supplier and ally.
 Show them you’re an essential part of their team.
 If you can, get close with the members of the board or the senior management people – the very people who hold the purse strings.